5 ROI Tools to Measure Marketing Success

 What you need is Ruler Analytics.

 Using Ruler, you can easily identify the source of your leads, measure how they move through the pipeline, and track whether or not they convert into revenue.
+It also predicts the point at which additional investments will no longer result in a significant ROI and recommends how to allocate your budget more effectively.

 Our tool provides a list of features that can help you better understand your marketing ROI: